MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. On **Step 1: Databases for assessment**, select the *AdventureWorks* database, then select **Next**.

-1. On **Step 2: Assessment results and recommendations**, wait for the assessment to complete, then select **Azure SQL Database** as the **Azure SQL** target.
+1. On **Step 2: Assessment summary and SKU recommendations**, wait for the assessment to complete, and review the results.
+Select **Next**.

-1. At the bottom of the **Step 2: Assessment results and recommendations** page, select **View/Select** to view the assessment results.
-Select the database to migrate.
+1. On **Step 3: Target platform and & assessment results**, select the database to see the assessment findings.

     > **Note**: Take a moment to review the assessment results on the right side.

+1. At the top of the **Step 3: Target platform and & assessment results** page, select **Azure SQL Database** as the **Azure SQL** target.

-1. On **Step 3: Azure SQL target**, if the account isn't linked yet, make sure you add an account selecting the **Link account** link.
+1. On **Step 4: Azure SQL target**, if the account isn't linked yet, make sure you add an account selecting the **Link account** link.
 Then, select an Azure account, AD tenant, subscription, location, resource group, Azure SQL Database server, and credentials of the Azure SQL Database.

 1. Select **Connect**, and then select the *AdventureWorks* database as **Target database**.
 Select **Next**.

-1. On **Step 4: Azure Database Migration Service**, select the **Create new** link to create a new Azure Database Migration Service using the wizard.
+1. On **Step 5: Azure Database Migration Service**, select the **Create new** link to create a new Azure Database Migration Service using the wizard.
 Follow the steps provided by the wizard to set up a new self-hosted integration runtime.
 If you have previously created one, you can reuse it.

-1. On **Step 5: Data source configuration**, enter the credentials to connect to the SQL Server instance from the self-hosted integration runtime.
+1. On **Step 6: Data source configuration**, enter the credentials to connect to the SQL Server instance from the self-hosted integration runtime.

-1. Select all the tables to migrate from source to target.
+1. Select all the tables to migrate from source to target, then check the **Migrate missing schema** option.

 1. Select **Run validation**.